 - 25. The following procedures are adopted by the Parties to provide for the orderly and efficient disposition of grievances and are the sole and exclusive procedures for resolving grievances as defined herein. - 26.
 A grievance is defined as an allegation by an employee, a group of employees or the Union that the City has violated, misapplied or misinterpreted a term or condition of employment provided in this Agreement. - 27.
 A grievance does not include the following: - 28.
-1. Performance evaluations provided however, that employees shall be entitled to submit written rebuttals to unfavorable performance evaluations.
+Performance evaluations provided however, that employees shall be entitled to submit written rebuttals to unfavorable performance evaluations.
 Said rebuttal shall be attached to the performance evaluation and placed in the employee's official personnel file.
-Employees are required to submit a rebuttal to an unfavorable performance evaluation within twenty (20) working days from the date they received the performance evaluation. - 29.
-2. Written reprimands, provided however, that employees shall be entitled to append a written rebuttal to any written reprimand.
+Employees are required to submit a rebuttal to an unfavorable performance evaluation within thirty (30) days from the date the employee received the performance evaluation. - 29.
+Written reprimands, provided however, that employees shall be entitled to append a written rebuttal to any written reprimand.
 The appended rebuttal shall be included in the employee's official personnel file.
-Employees are required to submit written rebuttals within twenty (20) working days from the date of the reprimand. - Time Limits
+Employees are required to submit written rebuttals within thirty (30) days from the date of the reprimand.